thermage/thermage/README.md

 Termage provides ability to create and use custom themes to change the style of command line output with preconfigured themes variables.

 + **Shortcodes**
-Termage provides ability to create and use custom themes to change the style of command line output with preconfigured themes variables.
+Termage provides incredible simple and powerful Shortcodes API to create and use shortcodes markup for customizing CLI output text color, background, formatting.

 + **Framework agnostic**
 Termage can be used with any Modern PHP Framework: Symfony, Laravel, Yii, CakePHP, CodeIgniter, Phalcon and others.